waku-org/docs.waku.org/docs/guides/nwaku/configure-discovery.md

 To enable [Peer Exchange](/overview/concepts/peer-exchange) in a `nwaku` node, use the following configuration options:

 - `peer-exchange`: Enables `Peer Exchange` on the node as a responder (disabled by default).
-- `peer-exchange-node` (optional): ENR for bootstrap node that has the peer exchange protocol enabled.
+- `peer-exchange-node` (optional): Multiaddr for bootstrap node that has the peer exchange protocol enabled.

 ```bash
 ./build/wakunode2 \